Last Updated on11 minutes to read

 We all want to keep a steady stream of clients coming into our businesses but are sometimes unsure of how to do it. how can we ensure there’s a constant flow?
-A finder’s fee can help establish a network of people that refer your business.
+A finder’s fee or referral commission can help establish a network of people that refer your business.

 Print advertising seems to have gone the way of cave drawings, and digital messages can be fleeting.
 People don’t have long attention spans, and conversion rates for things like pay-per-click (PPC) ads are at all-time lows.
 Company advertising is expensive, and it doesn’t capitalize on existing brand advocates.
 That’s why many small businesses offer finder’s fees.

 But what’s a finder’s fee, and how can you use them to generate more sales?
 This blog will show you how.

 What is a finder’s fee?

 So what exactly is a finder’s fee?
 A finder’s fee is a type of commission paid to the coordinator in a transaction.
 Sometimes it’s for just the business introduction but more often it is tied directly to a sale.
 It’s also known by some as a referral fee.

 The excitement about the products and services you offer will ultimately determine if the finder’s fee will work.
 To ensure this fee works, you have to make sure there’s a buzz around the products you offer.
 You can then go ahead and give incentives on top of that to ensure the information about your business is well spread.

 Finder’s fee example

 Say you’re looking for an apartment– you’re willing to pay a realtor fee so they can set up appointments for you or find a place that hasn’t been listed on the market yet.
 In some markets, it’s almost impossible to get a decent apartment without finder fees.
 With a type of fee, you pay someone for their experience and contacts.